lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Add cost and security monitoring dashboards and alerts (Budgets, CloudWatch Alarms, CloudTrail).
 - Start with conservative instance sizes/spot enabled and sample datasets, then scale up after profiling.

-If you want, I can show an example CREATE MODEL statement with typical cost/security options and explain which parameters map to which SageMaker controls.

 ## How do you maintain SLAs under peak loads with concurrency scaling and WLM?
 Short answer